adicu/infrastructure/README.md

 ##Ok, now how do we figure out URL handling
-ADI “sites-enabled” aka URL Handling Mechanism Script After you ssh into the website
+ADI “sites-enabled” aka URL Handling Mechanism Script

+After you ssh into the website
 `cat ~../etc/nginx/sites-enabled/adi-website` to see what the rules are on the server.
 Edit `sites-enabled/adi-website` & make changes & save using vim/emacs/idk what else people use these days.

-I posted the contents of our current rewrite script to `sites-enabled-config` file on github.
-(It would be cool if we could start version controlling this, so that we have a changelist of these rules, but it’s not necessary at the moment.)
+*I posted the contents of our current rewrite script to `sites-enabled-config` file on [github](https://github.com/adicu/websites-infra/blob/master/sites-available-config).* (It would be cool if we could start version controlling this, so that we have a changelist of these rules, but it’s not necessary at the moment.)
+This is weird syntax at first so check out the tutorial below for help with understanding how the rewrites work.
+We have a ton of different ones!

 ##Most important final steps
 Making sure those changes are enacted & you didn’t break everything